MasterKano/BITS/Jigoro Text (BIO Instruct).md

 This section provides a one-screen operational overview.
 It does not replace the detailed clauses that follow.

-- Project initiation (see Clause 4.20)
+- Start condition (see Clause 6.2)
-  - Start a new instructional project (BIO) by requesting "BIO contents".
+  - Start a new BIO by requesting "BIO contents".
   - A new BIO only starts when the user explicitly instructs it (e.g. "Start a new BIO for [Instructional Title]").

-- Density and data source (see Clauses 4.1, 4.9–4.10, 4.24, 4.31)
+- Source fidelity (see Clauses 4.1, 4.22–4.24, 4.37, 10)
+  - Sections 0–8 and Annexes A–E are transcript-derived.
-  - All content must be transcript-derived; no extrapolation beyond permitted synthesis for volume headers (Clause 7A).
+  - The only permitted synthesis is for volume headers when transcript lacks titles (Clause 7A).
+  - Terminology-only typo normalisation is permitted (Clause 4.37) and must be logged as aliases in Annex B.
+  - No citations/footnotes/reference markers by default.

+- Density (see Clauses 4.10–4.11, 4.26)
-  - Deep Density is the default for all sections except Section 0 (Executive Summary).
+  - Deep Density is default for all sections except Section 0 (Executive Summary).

+- Ordering (see Clause 7.2 and Clause 4.21)
+  - Physical file order is Reader Order (linear reading).
+  - Canonical identifiers (Sections 0–8; Annexes A–F) remain the stable addressing system.
+  - BIO contents includes:
+    - Reader Index (detailed), and
+    - Canonical Index (minimal).

+- Technique Library (see Clauses 7B–7D)
+  - Section 4 uses Technique Cards.
+  - Sparsity rule prevents repetitive stub noise without inventing content.
+  - Regrouping cross-references preserve lookup when Section 4 is topic-family based.

-- Formatting and continuity (see Clauses 4.16–4.17, 4.29–4.30, 5.1–5.2)
+- Diagrams (see Clauses 4.18 and 7.3)
-  - BIO uses markdown headings only (up to four levels); no ASCII underline framing inside the BIO.
-  - Each section/annex output is a continuation of one markdown document and must concatenate cleanly.
+  - Only diagrams are hard-wrapped (≤120 chars/line).
+  - Annex D is macro (1–3 diagrams).
+Section 5 is micro (5–8, cap 10) and non-redundant.

+- Large outputs (see Clause 6.6)
+  - If a unit exceeds capacity, split into Part 1/Part 2 with explicit continuation markers.

-- Multi-section requests (see Clause 4.19)
+- Out-of-order requests (see Clause 6.4)
-  - Do not silently reduce density; if density cannot be maintained for the combined request, state this and propose a split.
+  - Permitted only with a paste-location note inside the code block.

-- Wrapping and diagrams (see Clause 4.17)
+- Annex F (see Annex F)
-  - Prose/bullets: no manual hard-wrapping.
-  - Diagrams only: hard-wrapped to ASCII Width Rule (≤120 chars).
+  - Optional, explicitly Not Transcript-Derived, [G]-tagged, quarantined by mandatory warning block.

 # 1. SCOPE
 ====================

-This Technical Standard (the "BIO Manual", also referred to as the Jigoro Text) defines the requirements, procedures, formatting rules, and compliance criteria for converting any BJJ instructional transcript into a structured BJJ Instructional Overview (BIO) using the Full Elite-Note Format.
+This Technical Standard (the "BIO Manual", also referred to as Jigoro Text) defines requirements, procedures, formatting rules, and compliance criteria for converting any BJJ instructional transcript into a structured BJJ Instructional Overview (BIO) using the Full Elite-Note Format.

-The BIO consists of a single logical markdown document containing:
+The BIO is one markdown document containing:
-- An unnumbered Contents section (the "BIO contents"),
+- BIO contents (unnumbered),
-- Sections 0–8, and
+- Sections 0–8 (canonical numbering), and
-- Annexes A–E.
+- Annexes A–F (canonical lettering).

-Output is intended to be saved by the user as a single .md, consistently formatted in markdown heading syntax and derived exclusively from transcript content.
-The assistant does not assemble or export the file; instead, each requested part is returned in copy-ready form for user assembly.

-The user may request section-by-section output during generation, starting from the BIO contents and continuing through Sections 0–8 and Annexes A–E.

-The user may request that this Jigoro Text be updated to reflect the latest workflow, improvements, and efficiency gains.
-Such changes shall be incorporated as new versions with corresponding entries in the Revision History.
+The BIO is physically ordered in Reader Order for linear reading while preserving canonical identifiers for referencing and regeneration.

+The assistant outputs requested units in copy-ready form; the user assembles the final .md by concatenating units in Reader Order.

+Updates to Jigoro Text are incorporated as new versions with revision history entries.

 # 2. NORMATIVE REFERENCES